fiatcrush/twitter-bot/README.md

 ## What is Twitter-Bot

 This simple Twitter bot keeps the conversation alive by performing 2 simple functions.
 It replies to new followers to engage them in conversation AND it retweets relevant industry specific topics.
-It uses **node.js** and **npm-twit**.
+It is programmed in Javascript and uses **node.js** and **npm-twit**.

 ## Built With